 OpCode # Inst Inst_data Function 0 CONTINUE Ignored Program execution continues to next instruction.
-See note (1) and (2) following this table.
-1 STOP Ignored Stop execution of program.
+See note (1) following this table.
+1 STOP lgnored Stop execution of program.
 Aborts the operation of the micro-controller with no control of output states (all TTL values may remain from previous instruction).
-See note (3).
-Recommended that prior to the STOP OpCode a short interval (minimum seven clock cycles) be added to set the output states as desired.
+See note (2).
+Recommended that prior to the STOP OpCode a short interval be added to set the output states as desired.
 2 LOOP Number of desired loops.
 This value must be greater than or equal to 1.
 Specify beginning of a loop.
 Execution continues to next instruction.
 Data used to specify number of loops 3 END_LOOP Address of beginning of loop Specify end of a loop.
 Execution returns to beginning of loop and decrements loop counter.
 4 JSR Address of first subroutine instruction Program execution jumps to beginning of a subroutine.
-See Note (2).
 5 RTS Ignored Program execution returns to instruction after JSR was called.
-See Note (2).
 6 BRANCH Address of next instruction Program execution continues at specified instruction 7 LONG_DELAY Desired multiplier of the delay.
 This value must be greater than or equal to 2.
 For long interval instructions.
 Data field specifies a multiplier of the delay field.
 Execution continues to next instruction.
-See Note (2).
-8 WAIT Ignored Program execution stops and waits for software or hardware trigger.
+8 WAIT lgnored Program execution stops and waits for software or hardware trigger.
 Execution continues to next instruction after receipt of trigger.
 The latency is equal to the delay value entered in the WAIT instruction line plus a fixed delay of 6 clock cycles.
 The WAIT OpCode may not be used by the first instruction in memory.
-See Note (2) and (4).